OCR-D/ocrd-website/site/en/workflows.md

 ### Step 5: Deskewing

-In this processing step a document image is taken as input and the skew of that document is corrected.
+In this processing step, a document image is taken as input and the skew of that page is corrected by annotating the detected angle and rotating the image.
 The input images have to be binarized for this module to work.

 <table class="before-after">